 Emilie Garnier, Head Concierge at Hotel d’Angleterre in Geneva, takes us behind the scenes at the hotel, and shares some of her tips for women looking to join the industry.
-From meeting and exceeding guests’ expectations to dealing with unusual and unforeseen situations, Emilie tells us what it takes to become a Head Concierge.
+With seven years experience, Emile knows what goes into making a stay a special experience of each guest as well as dealing with unusual and unforeseen situations and tells us what it takes to become a Head Concierge.

 How long have you been Head Concierge at Hotel d’Angleterre?